Converting 47 Knots to Kilometers Per Hour: A Deep Dive into Nautical Speed

 Understanding Knots and Nautical Miles

 The nautical mile itself is based on the Earth's circumference.
-It was originally defined as one minute of latitude, meaning 1/60th of a degree of latitude.
+In practice, it was originally defined as one minute of latitude, meaning 1/60th of a degree of latitude.
 This ensures a consistent measurement across different locations on the globe.
 The slight variation in the Earth's shape means the nautical mile isn't perfectly uniform everywhere, but the approximation of 1.852 kilometers is widely accepted and used for practical conversions.

 Calculating 47 Knots to Kilometers Per Hour